 Our Peru Program is an exciting opportunity to gain hands-on experience in tropical ecology and conservation, while exploring some of South America’s most important ecosystems, including windswept Andean grasslands, misty cloud forests, the lush foothills region where the Andes meet the vast Amazon rainforest, and the swirling headwaters of several major Amazonian tributaries.
 The montane and lowland rainforest habitats of our study region are incredibly biodiverse—so diverse, in fact, that the region has been called the "Biodiversity Capital of the World."
 That, coupled with southern Peru’s exceptionally varied cultural landscape, make this a fascinating place to learn about and study both natural and human environments.
 Under the guidance of Wildlands faculty, local experts and research biologists, participants will learn about and participate in ongoing research at biological stations, as well as innovative conservation initiatives and study efforts to maintain the natural and cultural integrity of the region.

 Moving west across the Amazon basin in Peru, the Andes mountains rise suddenly and dramatically, towering over the steamy jungle below.
 Here, where these two great ecosystems meet, more species of plants and animals can be found per unit area than almost anywhere else on the planet.
-A few acres of tropical rainforest in the Tambopata National Reserve, for instance, which lies just a short canoe ride from the bustling regional capital of Peru’s Madre de Dios region, contain more species of tree than all of Great Smoky Mountains National Park, the most biodiverse park in the U.S. The region is also a hotspot for butterfly diversity: working at one site in Tambopata and another in the nearby Manu National Park, Peruvian entomologists have identified over 1,500 species—compare that to fewer than 800 butterflies in all of North America!
+A few acres of tropical rainforest in the Tambopata National Reserve, for instance, which lies just a short canoe ride from the bustling regional capital of Peru’s Madre de Dios region, contains more species of trees than all of Great Smoky Mountains National Park, the most biodiverse park in the U.S..
+The region is also a hotspot for butterfly diversity: working at one site in Tambopata and another in the nearby Manu National Park, Peruvian entomologists have identified over 1,500 species—compare that to fewer than 800 butterflies in all of North America!

 In addition to holding world records for biodiversity, the vast rainforests of southern Peru are home to some of the Amazon’s healthiest wildlife populations.
 Giant river otters, which are increasingly rare throughout much of their range in the Amazon basin, can be easily observed in many of the region’s rivers and oxbow lakes.
 Parrots and brightly-colored macaws flock in the hundreds to "colpas," where they feed on salt-rich clay from exposed river banks.
 Jaguars are regularly seen resting on riverside beaches, alongside clouds of brilliant butterflies, some of which acquire salts from the tears of turtles and black caiman, the Amazon’s largest and most endangered reptile species.
 Peru Program team members will have the rare opportunity to study these and many more of southeastern Peru’s myriad life forms as we travel by foot, road and boat to some of the most pristine, biodiverse and visually stunning habitats on Earth.